If you’re considering switching to a career in education, there is no better time than now.

 An Opportunity For Training … Even Without Enrollment

 In addition to important teaching skills, the best alternative teacher certification programs always offer preparation for content exams as part of their curriculum … not as costly add-ons.
-This curriculum should include everything you need to know to pass the PPR, from styles of exam questions you should expect to how to develop the best study plan for you.
+This curriculum should include everything you need to know to help you successfully complete your edTPA portfolio, as well as how to develop the best study plan for you as you prepare to take the other required exams.

-At ECAP, we know the importance of preparing for this test, which is why we offer practice tests, videos and online and in-person courses to help our interns prepare.
+At ECAP, we know the importance of preparing for all of the requirements we outlined above, which is why we offer practice tests, videos and online and in-person courses to help our interns prepare.

 A Partner In Changing Times